xiix0/scam/README.md

-You will gain money by a fattening action.
+You have been selected for a secret mission.